-The EXPADJ instruction detects the exponent of the number largest in magnitude in an array of numbers.
-The steps for a typical block exponent derivation are as follows:
+This function detects the exponent of the number largest in magnitude in an array of numbers.
+The EXPADJ instruction performs this function.
+The sequence of steps for a typical example is shown below.

-- 1. Load SB with -16.
-The SB register contains the exponent for the entire block.
+A. Load SB with -16

+The SB register is used to contain the exponent for the entire block.
 The possible values at the conclusion of a series of EXPADJ operations range from -15 to 0.
 The exponent compare logic updates the SB register if the new value is greater than the current value.
-Loading the register with -16 initializes it to a value certain to be less than any actual exponents detected. - 2.
-Process the first array element, as follows:
+Loading the register with -16 initializes it to a value certain to be less than any actual exponents detected.